GensDeConfiance/sso-gdc/README.md

 ### Get the user data
 GET `https://gensdeconfiance.fr/api/v2/members/me` with header AUTHORIZATION = `Bearer ACCESS_TOKEN`

-Here is a sample response from the GDC api :
+Here is a sample response from the GDC api:

 ```json
 {